scottrlarson/profession/content/services/computer/assistance/software-install.md

 [header]
 image = "services/cs-software-install-package.png"
 caption = ""
 +++
 ## Software Package
-I can install and configure a wide variety of software packages ranging from office applications to professional products.<!--more-->
+I can install and configure a wide variety of software packages ranging from office applications to professional products.

 ### Additional Charges

 <ul>